Accessibility

 • If an elevator is out of order, a notice will be posted on the top banner of our website and on our social media accounts.

-• If an elevator is out, staff can assist with alternate routes.
+• If an elevator is out, staff may be able to assist with alternate routes.

-• Most special exhibitions start on the 2nd floor.
-Use the Hoffman Lobby elevator in the main building, choose 2nd floor on the back elevator door, and exit into the gallery.
-Take the hallway to the beginning of the exhibition.
-Visitor Services Associates are happy to assist with directions.
+• Most special exhibitions start on the second floor.
+Use the elevator and choose either 1st or 2nd floor on the back elevator door, and exit into the gallery.
+From here you can navigate to the hallway to the beginning of the exhibition.
+Staff are happy to assist with directions.

-• Both elevators are equipped with a call button in case of emergency.
-Both buildings are equipped with evacuation devices designed to assist wheelchair users in safely navigating the stairs if an elevator is not available.
+• The elevator is equipped with a call button in case of emergency.
+There are multiple evacuation devices designed to assist mobility device users in safely navigating the stairs if an elevator is not available.

 Restrooms